 - 2.4.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.4.a.
-At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
-Additional support for program leadership must be provided as specified below.
-This additional support may be for the program director only or divided among the program director and one or more associate (or assistant) program directors. ^(Core)
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core) - 2.4.a.
+Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
+This may be spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
+(Core)